 - Remove (if possible) and clean the glass doors with a non-ammonia-based glass cleaner or homemade vinegar solution.

-- Be sure to position gas logs properly.
+- Position gas logs properly.

 Related: